Why You Should Soak Your Feet In Apple Cider Vinegar

 Apple cider vinegar is said to have anti-inflammatory properties which may help when you have sore, tired, and aching feet after a long day of work.
 It can help reduce pain and swelling if there is any.

-5. Helps Reduce Symptoms Of Varicosity
+5. Reduces Symptoms Of Varicosity

 Studies showed that patients with varicose veins showed reduced itching, pigmentation, soreness, and cramping when apple cider vinegar was applied to their legs externally.3

-6. Removes Odor
+6. Tackles Odor